lumyslinski/app_projects/net_core_angular/README.md

 Define an app secret consisting of a key and its value.
 The secret is associated with the project's UserSecretsId value.
 For example, run the following command from the directory in which the .csproj file exists:
 ```
 dotnet user-secrets set "GoogleVisionApiSection:RestToken" "TOKEN"
 ```
 ```
 dotnet user-secrets set "GoogleVisionApiSection:RestUrl" "https://vision.googleapis.com/v1/images:annotate?key={0}"
 ```
 The Secret Manager tool can be used from other directories too.
-Use the --project option to supply the file system path at which the .csproj file exists.
+Use the --project option to supply the file system path at which the .csproj file exists or specify the main project name in src directory.
 For example:

 ```
-dotnet user-secrets set "GoogleVisionApiSection:RestToken" "TOKEN" --project "C:\apps\ImageApp\"
+dotnet user-secrets set "GoogleVisionApiSection:RestToken" "TOKEN" --project "ImageApp"
 ```

 # References/sources: